 Check out our volunteer orientation video below:

 - 18 years of age or older.
-Children ages 12-17 are able to volunteer if accompanied by a parent or legal guardian at all times.
+Children ages 6 – 17 are able to volunteer if accompanied by an adult 18 or over.

 - For safety reasons, volunteers that wish to work directly with animals need to be able to listen to kennel/cattery commands and be able to verbally communicate with staff and other volunteers.